Last Updated: September 5, 2022

 And if you get flocks of bluebirds in your area, you can hang several feeders at different heights and a few meters apart to reduce the risk of diseases if some of them are sick somehow.

 The bird feeders should be about 3.5 meters away from vegetation cover to offer an unobstructed view for the birds.

 Q: After How Long Should I Clean My Feeder?

-A: Clean the feeder at least twice a month using hot water and a disinfectant in the ratio 9:1.
+A: Clean the feeder at least twice a month using hot water and a disinfectant in a ratio of 9:1.
 Wash it for about three minutes and then air it to dry.
-Remove any food trapped in the drainage holes as soon as you notice there is a blockage.
+Remove any bird food trapped in the drainage holes as soon as you notice there is a blockage.